 We don’t yet have convenient ways (like the NPK values) of measuring and labeling these microbial fertilizers, but they are an organic and environmentally-responsible way to improve the quality of your soil and the health of your plants.

-How to Choose the Best Fertilizer for Tomatoes
+How to Choose the Best Fertilizers for Tomatoes

 Check the Condition of the Soil